kadetat/sphinx-template/source/paper/index.rst

 A second advantage is Django apps all have a consistent structure.
-This allows teams running big web applications using Django to bring in different developers, and as long as those developers are experienced Django developers, they will be able to quickly orient themselves since all Django projects have consistent structure.
+This allows teams running big web applications using Django to bring in different developers, and as long as those developers are experienced Django developers, they will be able to quickly orient themselves since all Django projects have similar structure.

 A third advantage of the framework is it allows the web application to be easily pluggable, which is where Django really excels [#f2]_.
-When installing Django, many of these plug-ins you need to build a web application are automatically installed, including an ORM, a template library, web security features, an administration interface, and other support libraries and useful applications [#f3]_.
+When installing Django, many of the plug-ins you need to build a web application are automatically installed, including an ORM, a template library, web security features, an administration interface, and other support libraries and useful applications [#f3]_.